Financial Help For Raising A Family

 Can I get Paid Parental Leave?

-The Inland Revenue website also has information about Paid Parental Leave.
+The Inland Revenue Department (IRD) website also has information about Paid Parental Leave.

 Can I get any money from Working for Families?

-Working for Families is a package which pays extra money to many NZ families working and raising children.
+Working for Families is a package which pays extra money to many New Zealand families working and raising children.

 4 different types of payments - Working for Families Tax Credits